Portland, Oregon: Media

 The Oregonian is the only daily general-interest newspaper serving Portland.
 It also circulates throughout the state and in Clark County, Washington.

-Smaller local newspapers, distributed free of charge in newspaper boxes and at venues around the city, include the Portland Tribune (general-interest paper published on Wednesdays), Willamette Week (general-interest alternative weekly published on Wednesdays), and The Portland Mercury (another alt-weekly, targeted at younger urban readers and published every other Thursday).
+Smaller local newspapers, distributed free of charge in newspaper boxes and at venues around the city, Willamette Week (general-interest alternative weekly published on Wednesdays), and The Portland Mercury (another alt-weekly, targeted at younger urban readers and published every other Thursday).
+The Portland Tribune, a former print newspaper, continues to publish as a subscription-based digital media since July 2025.
 The Portland area also has newspapers that are published for specific communities, including The Asian Reporter (a weekly covering Asian news, both international and local) and The Skanner (a weekly African-American newspaper covering both local and national news).
 The Portland Business Journal covers business-related news on a weekly basis, as does The Daily Journal of Commerce, its main competitor.
 Portland Monthly is a monthly news and culture magazine.
 The Bee, over 110 years old, is another neighborhood newspaper serving the inner southeast neighborhoods.